Dear Former Student of Lorain City Schools,

 Below is the press release from the ODE:

-Individuals wishing to take the OGT in order to earn a diploma will continue to have opportunities to do so until July 2022.
+Individuals wishing to take the OGT to earn a diploma will continue to have opportunities to do so until July 2022.

 I apologize for the confusion and take full ownership for the fact that while we were following the literal language of the law, we misinterpreted the spirit of the law and its restrictions.
 However, just because we can’t help you through HB 197 doesn’t mean our efforts will stop.
 Through this process, we discovered hundreds of individuals who would potentially qualify for a diploma under this provision.
 We’re ready to help.

 Therefore, our attention and efforts to award diplomas to individuals who earned the appropriate credits needs to be refocused.
-If you want more information or access to available supports to assist you completing the requirements necessary for graduation, please contact our Curriculum and Assessment Coordinator, Sarah Egan-Reeves, at (440) 830-4057 or [email protected]
+If you want more information or access to available supports to assist you in completing the requirements necessary for graduation, please contact our Curriculum and Assessment Coordinator, Melissa DeAngelis, at (440) 830-4298 or [email protected]

 Superintendent Lorain City Schools